ugoertz/kombilo/doc/manual.rst

 path contains spaces.
 If you don't want the quotes (or want to set them yourself), you can use %F instead.

+.. _maximize-window:

+**Maximize window** (*Windows only*)
+If this is active, Kombilo will try to maximize its main window on startup.
+This option will become effective when you start Kombilo the next time (not immediately).

 .. index::
   single: Options; kombilo.cfg
 .. _kombilocfg: